 - Students will know the twelve states that make up the Middle West Region

 - Great Lakes States: These states border the Great Lakes; they include Michigan, Ohio, Indiana, Illinois, Wisconsin, and Minnesota.

 - Plains States: These states do not border the great Lakes; they include North Dakota, South Dakota, Nebraska, Kansas, Iowa, and Missouri.

-- Students will know about the industries that developed in the Middle West region.
+- Students will know about the landforms that cover the Middle West Region.